US/DS Light Blinking: Causes and Fixes

 Replace a Malfunctioning Coaxial Splitter

-If you use your coaxial connection for both internet and TV, check that the splitter connecting them is not defective.
-Switch it out with a known working splitter to restore full signal strength.
+If your coax feeds both internet and TV, verify the splitter is rated and functioning.
+Swap it with a known good splitter to restore signal strength.

 Purchase a New Modem

-If your modem is older or malfunctioning, no amount of resets and reboots will solve the problem permanently.
-Contact your ISP about replacing your leased modem or purchase your own compatible model.
+If your modem is older or malfunctioning, resets will not solve the problem permanently.
+Contact your ISP about replacing leased equipment or purchase your own compatible model.

 Step 5: Factory Reset Your Modem